 - Trust and Openness: The group must trust that no-one will manipulate the process for their own agenda.
 Creating a team environment based on companionship, collaboration, respectful discussion, and a proactive attitude is critical.

 - Clear Process: Establish and follow common guidelines.

 - Participation: The process will only work if those involved are engaged, share their opinions, and work together to find a solution.

 - Good Facilitation: Depending on the size of the group, you may wish to appoint a facilitator to run the meeting.

-Consensus Decision Making: Tips
+Consensus Decision-Making: Tips

-I am sure you have attended meetings during which much discussion took place without progress or agreement on next steps.
+I am sure you have attended meetings during which much discussion took place without progress or agreement on the next steps.
 Quite often, meetings are derailed as everyone agrees with a speaker and explains why they agree!

 Non-verbal communication methods such as hand signals are an easy and practical way to express an opinion without interrupting the conversation.
 Hand signals also help facilitators to gauge the mood of the group and allow shy team members to contribute.
 The BrightWork team recently used hand signals Here are a few hand signals to consider when using consensus decision-making: